 Before you get to that point, you have to actually pay for the property, which usually means financing of some kind.
 Financing and mortgages usually mean a down payment, which can be a tricky concept for anyone, but it can be even more confusing for a first-time home buyer.
-How much do first-time home buyers have to put down?
-Do they even need a down payment?
+Being a first time homebuyer brings a lot of questions, such as, “what is a CMA in real estate,” and “do first time home buyers need a down payment?”
 Read on to learn more.

 For most people, large purchases, particularly cars, real estate, and homes, require some form of taking out a loan.
 Depending on the terms of the loan, you may be required to pay a certain amount of money up front in order to make the purchase.
 That upfront payment is the down payment, and it is usually present as a percentage of the total price.
 For example, a 10 percent down payment on a $50,000 purchase would be $5,000.